-The Bank has specific expectations of performance under each dimension which differ depending on the employee's level and/or role.
-Demonstrating the expected behaviors consistent with the Bank's "How We Do Business" Principles is an important factor in the performance development process and these expectations are generally incorporated into these standard expectations which are available to employees in the Bank's performance development system.
-How We Do Business principles and practices should form a significant part of the overall assessment of employees each year.
-Qualitative performance considerations such as risk, control and conduct standards should be satisfactory overall for the role.
-For employees who have adverse performance in these principles and practices, managers should, where appropriate, override an employee's performance in business results, even where it is strong.
-Compensation should be reduced or eliminated, as appropriate.
+The Bank has specific expectations under each performance dimension which differ depending on the employee's level and/or role.
+Demonstrating the expected behaviors consistent with the Bank's Business Principles and Code of Conduct is an important factor in the performance development process and these expectations are generally incorporated into these standard expectations which are available to employees in the Bank's performance development system.
+Our Purpose and Business Principles and practices should form a significant part of the overall assessment of employees each year.
+Qualitative performance considerations such as risk, control and conduct standards should be as expected for the role.